Chip-L/Match_Game/README.md

 (Jan 22, 2018)
 I got the settings dialog working.
 It turns out that the reset.css resets the fieldset properties.
 I had to add them back in.
 I just need to fix the board to be able to deal with an odd number of squares.
 I think I will just have it drop off the last match.

+I fixed the odd number of squares by allowing the squares.
+I only set up the correct number of matches.
+Then if there are too many columns than there are matches (the last row/col), then I put in a card that has an "empty" class on it.
+The "empty" class just turns the card's colors back to the background.
+I also had to attach the click event to each card rather than all at the same time (I don't think this particularly matters).